 WHEREAS, Charlie and his wife, Sharon, have three boys -- Andy (24), David (21) and Steven (17); and

 WHEREAS, Senator Ross' service has been marked by his commitment to success and recognized leadership, sound judgment and fairness.
 He has set the highest standard in all of his many roles, as a father, husband, attorney, officer, citizen, statesman and leader in the Mississippi Senate and as a true friend:

 NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, That we do hereby commend and recognize Senator Charlie Ross, whose outstanding service enriched everyone with whom he was associated, and we wish Charlie and his family much success in their future endeavors.

-BE IT FURTHER RESOLVED, That this resolution be presented to Rev. Tonkel and his family and be made available to members of the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to Senator Charlie Ross and be made available to the Capitol Press Corps.